Cabo Verde - When to Visit

 Footwear

-Comfortable sandals and walking shoes
+Flat sandals and one pair of walking shoes cover most surfaces.

 Accessories